ankush109/Pratilip-assignment/readme.md

 ## GRAPHQL API GATEWAY :

+Authentication :

+    The request coming to the gateway should contain the bearer token which the gateway sends to the User service which validates the token only after that it can interact with other services
+    Note: Creating a order &  get all users   is protected route

 1. This API GATEWAY is used to consolidate all the data from diff microservices( USER / PRODUCT / ORDER ) and return reponse to the Client without the Client directly dealing with different services